 Hailing from Arizona, Ari took her talents east to represent the University of Tennessee on the Women's Golf Team in the fall of 2016.
 The Georgia Southern transfer competed for 2 seasons (2016-2019) as a Lady Vol, where her golf game led her to compete in almost every tournament with a counting score for the team.
 Her athleticism and competitive personality make her a reliable and consistent player then and now as a Professional.
 She is friendly and social to competitors, while also determined to perform on the course.
 Ari currently competes on the Cactus Tour and Symetra Tour events with her sights set on making it to the LPGA Tour.

 When Ari isn't golfing, she can be found hiking trails in Arizona, and traveling to spend time with friends across the country.
-Fun Fact: She also is a DJ!
+Fun Fact: She's also a DJ!

 We are so excited to have Ari as a leader of Team Teleri!
 She has been a strong supporter and wearer of Teleri Athletics since we first launched, and continues to be a pillar of character that aligns directly with Team Teleri.
 Check out the 2021 POWER PLAY Collection to see the Ari Skort named after her!
 Teleri Athletics is lucky to know Ari in the golf community, but as a friend first, making her the perfect selection for a skort name and a Brand Ambassador.

-One of my favorite memories in golf was playing well and regionals and making it to nationals my senior year at UT.
+One of my favorite memories in golf was playing well at regionals and making it to nationals my senior year at UT.

 My best advice for a junior would be to learn time management before being thrown into college.
 Golf and school are both simple separately but when you try to do both it’s hard to do them both well, and having a great sense of time will really help you be great at both.